Shijia-Huang/NLP_Analysis_of_Automotive_Customer_Reviews/README.md

 ![results](images/tagged.png)

-3. Based on the reference car information, check if each detected entity can be matched to any car brand/model names using [data_identifying_regular](https://github.com/ScarlettHuang1/Analysis_On_Customer_Reviews-/blob/main/data_identifying_regular.py) (for regular model names) and [data_identifying_irregular](https://github.com/ScarlettHuang1/Analysis_On_Customer_Reviews-/blob/main/data_identifying_irregular.py) (for irregular model names containing space, slash, or dash).
-If it could be matched, read the sentence that contains the entity, and check if there are more information in the sentence, such as the model names, or year of production.
-Merge the identified regular and irregular car brand/model names using [data_merging](https://github.com/ScarlettHuang1/Analysis_On_Customer_Reviews-/blob/main/data_merging.py), and save the information to a new datafram named "[entire_dataset_mentioned](https://drive.google.com/file/d/1vTykWcz3TLOzHUCXLnXRyKHdpf7aKpvK/view?usp=sharing)".
+3. Based on the [reference car information]("https://www.dropbox.com/s/sxf35ebm71n3ho7/car%20model%20identifier.csv?dl=1"), check if each detected entity can be matched to any car brand/model names using [data_identifying_regular](https://github.com/ScarlettHuang1/Analysis_On_Customer_Reviews-/blob/main/data_identifying_regular.py) (for regular model names) and [data_identifying_irregular](https://github.com/ScarlettHuang1/Analysis_On_Customer_Reviews-/blob/main/data_identifying_irregular.py) (for irregular model names containing a space, slash, or dash).

+- After reading "[entire_dataset_tagged.csv](https://drive.google.com/file/d/1JMCRlcNrF-Hzg9-vz-IFVcgWuVzE4ykg/view?usp=sharing)", convert the contents in ['Entities'] from string to list because csv is a delimited text file, and we need to read the detected entities as a list.

+    #### in data_identifying_regular.py, we apply the following method:
+- If the identified entity can be matched with a brand name (whether it is regular or not, since the only irregular brand name are MERCEDES-BENZ and LAND ROVER) in the [reference dataframe]("https://www.dropbox.com/s/sxf35ebm71n3ho7/car%20model%20identifier.csv?dl=1"), save the detected entity into a new dataframd, and assign the brand_id to it.
+- For all the possible model names with this brand name, check if any of them is contained in the current review sentence.
+If yes, assign the model_id to the entity, if not, set its model_id to "".
+- If the detected entity is itself a model name, we check if this model name is a unique one.
+If it is unique, we also save the entity to the new dataframe and assign the brand_id to this entity, otherwise we disregard it.
+- For all the possible years of the brand, if the year is contained in the current review sentence, assign the year and the yb_id to the entity, if not, set the year and yb_id to "".
+- Until now, if we have the brand_id, model_id, and year of an entity, assign the ybm_ID to it, otherwise set its ybm_ID to "".
+- Notice that we only perform the iteration above if the identified entity is itself matched to a brand name or is a unique model name (an identified model name or year with missing brand should not exist).

+    #### in data_identifying_irregular.py, apply the following method:
+- If the detected entity can be matched with a model name with a space or a dash in the [reference dataframe]("https://www.dropbox.com/s/sxf35ebm71n3ho7/car%20model%20identifier.csv?dl=1"), such as "GRAND CHEROKEE" (as GRAND-CHEROKEE, GRAND, CHEROKEE, or GRAND_CHEROKEE) and "CR-V" (as CR, V, CRV, CR_V, CR V) assign the model_id to it without saving it to the dataframe.
+- If the detected entity can be matched with either the first or the second model name divided by a slash in the [reference dataframe]("https://www.dropbox.com/s/sxf35ebm71n3ho7/car%20model%20identifier.csv?dl=1"), such as "G35/37" (as G35 or G37), assign the model_id to it.
+If the model is a unique model, directly save it to the new dataframe and assign the brand_id and model_id to it and skip the next two steps, otherwise just assign the model_id to it without saving it to the dataframe. **(Here it is different from the irregular model names with spaces and dashes, because if a model name separated by a slash such as "G35/37" is unique, then the detected entity which can be matched to this model name (either G35 or G37) is a unique model name, so it's okay to save it and assign the brand_id.
+While in the case of space or dash, even if a model name with space such as "RAM PICKUP" is a unique model name, a detected entity that can be matched to it, like "RAM", may not be a unique model name, so we still need to check if the brand name is mentioned in the sentence.)**

+- For the brand name that associated with the model name, if this brand name is contained by the review texts, assign the brand_id to this entity, otherwise set the brand_id to "".

+- We don't allow any identification without the brand_id, so we save an entity to a new dataframe only if its brand_id is not "".
+Do the following to such entities:

+- If the year associated with that brand name is in the review text, assign the year and the yb_id to the entity, else set the year and yb_id to "".

+- Until now if we have the brand_id, model_id, and year, assign the ybm_id to the entity, otherwise assign the ybm_id to "".

+Merge the identified regular and irregular car brand/model names using [data_merging](https://github.com/ScarlettHuang1/Analysis_On_Customer_Reviews-/blob/main/data_merging.py), drop duplicates, and save the information to a new datafram named "[entire_dataset_mentioned](https://drive.google.com/file/d/1vTykWcz3TLOzHUCXLnXRyKHdpf7aKpvK/view?usp=sharing)".
 The result would look like below:

 ![results](images/mentioned.png)